metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/01-auction.md

 ### BidderPot

 This ended up being a bit of a redundant struct, but this serves as a join table between the actual token account containing the funds collected by the auction for a given bidder, the bidder's sol wallet, and an auction.
 In the future we may merge this struct into BidderMetadata.
-There is also an `emptied` boolean on it to track whether or not the bidder pot has been claimed by the auctioneer for easy lookup.
+There is also an `emptied` boolean on it to track whether the bidder pot has been claimed by the auctioneer for easy lookup.

 BidderPot always has a PDA of `['auction', auction_program_id, auction_id, bidder_key]`where `auction_program_id` is the program id of the auction contract, `auction_id` is the key of the auction, and `bidder_key` is the wallet making the bid.

 ### AuctionDataExtended

 If you've read this far, you now get to witness my personal shame.
 So as it turns out, if you build a complex enough program with enough structs flying around, there is some kind of weird interaction in the Metaplex contract that causes it to blow out with an access violation if you add more than a certain number of keys to one particular struct (AuctionData), and _only_ during the redemption endpoint calls.
 We were unable to discern why this was across 3 days of debugging.
-We had a theory it was due to some issue with borsh but it is not 100% certain, as we're not experts with that library's internals.
+We had a theory it was due to some issue with borsh, but it is not 100% certain, as we're not experts with that library's internals.

 Instead, our work-around was to introduce AuctionDataExtended to add new fields that we needed to AuctionData without breaking this hidden bug that seems to exist.
 What is odd about the whole thing is adding fields to _other_ structs doesn't cause any issues.
 In the future I'd love to have someone who knows way more than me about these subjects weigh in and tell me what I did wrong here to resolve this split-brain problem!
 We also don't have reverse lookup capability (Resource key on AuctionData) because of this bug - adding it would cause the blow out I mentioned.